kvafa/bidi/README.md

 The package includes adaptations for use with many other commonly-used packages.

-The official versions of the package is released on [CTAN](https://ctan.org/pkg/bidi).
+The official versions of the package are released on [CTAN](https://ctan.org/pkg/bidi).

 ## Using the Package
 The following example illustrates how the package can be used.